-Bastyr Security Department provides personal safety escorts to or from any location on the Kenmore Campus.
-To request a safety escort, call 206-850-1710.
+Bastyr Security Department provides personal safety escorts to or from any Bastyr Campus.
+To request a safety escort, call BUK 206-850-1710.
+BCNH 425-770-4086 BUSD 425-529-6032

 Security Daily Activity Log

 Bastyr Security Department maintains a Daily Activity Log that records all crimes, fires, and other serious incidents that occur on campus or within the department's patrol jurisdiction.
 The Daily Activity Log is available by request at the Security Office.